RedHatWorkshops/rider-auto-openshift/rider-auto-ws/README.md

 Then you should be able to run the following maven command to deploy:

-> $  mvn clean install -Pfabric8 fabric8:apply
+> $  mvn clean install -Pfabric8 -Pkube-generate fabric8:apply

 Note for this to work, you must have run the `docker:build` previously.
 Or you can combine all of them: